TRAINING CAMP SET TO BEGIN IN GREEN BAY

 - Just as it does at Lambeau Field, new traditions blend with historic ones at Packers training camp, as players continue to ride children’s bicycles to practice, a tradition first started under the legendary Vince Lombardi.
 Players continue to stay in the dorms at St. Norbert College, the NFL’s longest training-camp relationship between a team and school.

-- According to the Greater Green Bay Convention and Visitors Bureau, training camp, along with Packers Family Night, will attract nearly 90,000 visitors from across the nation and as many as 20 foreign countries from July 26 through the final open practice on Aug.
-30. With an economic impact estimated at $9 million, training camp is a financial boost to many area businesses.
+- According to the Greater Green Bay Convention and Visitors Bureau and a 2010 study by AECOM, training camp, along with Packers Family Night, will attract nearly 90,000 visitors from across the nation and as many as 20 foreign countries.
+With an economic impact estimated at $9 million, training camp is a financial boost to many area businesses.

 This is an abbreviated version of the Dope Sheet.
 Read the full version here (PDF)